NOAA-OAR-WPO-SDII/inspire-labs/docs/metadata-schema/examples/index.md

 # Example Datasets

-**Real-world examples demonstrating the InSPIRE Metadata Schema in practice**
+** In Development: Real-world examples demonstrating the InSPIRE Metadata Schema in practice**

 [⬅️ Back to Metadata Schema](../) | [🏠 InSPIRE Labs Home](../../)

 ---

-These examples show how the InSPIRE schema captures metadata for different types of social science weather research.
+These *synthetic* examples show how the InSPIRE schema captures metadata for different types of social science weather research.
 Each example demonstrates the schema's flexibility while maintaining consistency across different domains and methodologies.
+These examples are not referencing actual datasets, but are synthetic examples of how they schema can be used to fill out metadata for a project.

 ##  **Complete Examples**